 11. Remind yourself that writing isn’t sexy.
 It really, really isn’t.
 (But that inappropriate jumpsuit is.
 So you’re wearing it.)

 Katie is a novelist, freelance journalist, and erstwhile law professor in Chapel Hill, North Carolina.
-She is the author of the Hollywood Lights Series, which includes ENTANGLEMENT (2015), LOVE AND ENTROPY (2015), CHASING CHAOS (2016), and HOW TO STAY (2017), all from Blue Crow Books.
+She is the author of the Hollywood Lights Series, which includes ENTANGLEMENT (2015), LOVE AND ENTROPY (2015), CHASING CHAOS (2016), HOW TO STAY (2017), and the forthcoming FALLOUT GIRL (2018) all from Blue Crow Books.
 With Raven Books, she is the author of LIFE OF THE MIND INTERRUPTED: Essays on Mental Health and Disability in Higher Education (2017).

 As a journalist, Katie contributes to QUARTZ, THE CHRONICLE OF HIGHER EDUCATION, THE (late, lamented) TOAST, DAME MAGAZINE and other national venues.
 She earned her master’s degree in creative writing from the Writing Seminars at Johns Hopkins, where she attended on a fellowship.
 Katie has published many books on writing, including HOW WRITING WORKS with Oxford University Press.
 A professor of writing for more than a decade, she now teaches creative writing and works as a writing coach and developmental editor.